carpentries-incubator/hpc-intro/_episodes/16-resources.md

 Overview of the most important fields:

-* `PID` - What is the numerical id of each process?
+* `PID`: What is the numerical id of each process?
-* `USER` - Who started the process?
+* `USER`: Who started the process?
-* `RES` - What is the amount of memory currently being used by a process (in bytes)?
+* `RES`: What is the amount of memory currently being used by a process (in bytes)?
-* `%CPU` - How much of a CPU is each process using?
+* `%CPU`: How much of a CPU is each process using?
 Values higher than 100 percent indicate that a process is running in parallel.
-* `%MEM` - What percent of system memory is a process using?
+* `%MEM`: What percent of system memory is a process using?
-* `TIME+` - How much CPU time has a process used so far?
+* `TIME+`: How much CPU time has a process used so far?
 Processes using 2 CPUs accumulate time at twice the normal rate.
-* `COMMAND` - What command was used to launch a process?
+* `COMMAND`: What command was used to launch a process?

+`htop` provides a [curses]()-based overlay for `top`, producing a better-organized and "prettier" dashboard in your terminal.
+Unfortunately, it is not always available.
+If this is the case, *politely* ask your system administrators to install it for you.

-### `free`
+### Check memory load with `free`

 Another useful tool is the `free -h` command.
 This will show the currently used/free amount of memory.